remogatto/sugarfoam/README.md

 SugarFoam is a library written in Go, based on the delightful [Bubble Tea](https://github.com/charmbracelet/bubbletea), aiming to provide a higher-level API compared to the latter.
 With SugarFoam, it is possible to develop TUI applications that present organized components in layouts.
 Compared to `BubbleTea`, it tries to save a bit of boilerplate code, especially if you want to develop applications that present articulated components such as tabgroup, statusbar, etc.

+# Project Status

+SugarFoam is in pre-alpha development.
+APIs are subject to change and not recommended for production use.
+We welcome feedback and contributions for early development.
 # Features

 - High-level API based on [Bubble